|

 Equipment

-Brave has Raymarine electronics including ST 60 wind, speed and depth instruments, Pathfinder radar and two RL 70 chart
+Brave has Raymarine electronics including ST 60 wind, speed and depth instruments, digital radar and two e-7 chart

 well thought out, with comfortable and secure positions whether sitting or standing behind or beside the wheel, to windward